Breakfast enchiladas finished dish

 How to make it

-1. Preheat the oven to 200ĖšC.
-In a non-stick frying pan, heat up the olive oil over medium heat.
+1. Preheat the oven to 200˚C. In a non-stick frying pan, heat up the olive oil over medium heat.
 Once hot enough, add the onion, cherry tomatoes, and chilli.
 Stir and let it cook for a couple of minutes.
 You can now add the sausage meat (remove the casing) and break the meat into the pan.
 Fry it for 5 minutes approx. or until golden brown.

 2. In the meantime crack the eggs into a bowl, add the creme fraiche, a pinch of salt and pepper, and whisk briefly.
-Once the sausage mixture has got a bit of colour add the egg mixture into the pan and stir gently over medium heat.
+Once the sausage mixture has got a bit of colour add the egg mixture to the pan and stir gently over medium heat.
 Allow the eggs to get firmer but be careful not to overcook them.
 Once your soft scrambled eggs are ready, remove them from the heat and scatter the coriander on top.

 5. Pour the creamy red enchilada sauce and spread it over the surface.
 Finally, add the grated cheese on top and bake in the oven for 20 to 25 minutes.